Joacodef/CT-RATE_classifier/src/utils/README.md

 **Key Functions:**

   * **`setup_logging`**: Initializes the root logger to output messages of `INFO` level and above.
 It configures two handlers:
-    * `FileHandler`: Writes all log messages to a specified file (e.g., `training.log`).
+      * `FileHandler`: Writes all log messages to a specified file (e.g., `ct_3d_training.log`).
       * `StreamHandler`: Prints all log messages to the console.
-    This ensures that script execution is tracked both on-screen and in a persistent log file.

 ### `torch_utils.py`

-This file contains a utility function to apply several performance-enhancing settings to the PyTorch backend.
+This file contains a utility function to apply several performance-related settings to the PyTorch backend.

 **Key Functions:**

-* **`setup_torch_optimizations`**: This function should be called at the beginning of a script to configure PyTorch for better performance on compatible hardware (e.g., NVIDIA Ampere architecture and newer).
+  * **`setup_torch_optimizations`**: This function configures PyTorch settings for hardware like NVIDIA Ampere architecture and newer.
 It enables:
       * `torch.backends.cudnn.benchmark = True`: Allows cuDNN to find the best algorithm for the hardware.
       * `torch.backends.cuda.matmul.allow_tf32 = True`: Enables the use of TensorFloat-32 cores for matrix multiplication.
       * `torch.backends.cudnn.allow_tf32 = True`: Enables the use of TensorFloat-32 cores for cuDNN convolutions.
       * It also sets the number of threads used by PyTorch for CPU operations.